 If you’re hearing this and nodding your head “yes” – things like terrible traffic problems and congestion, cost of living, and lack of community engagement may be flashing in your mind.
 No matter which of these things may be contributing most to your desire to relocate and move out of the Golden State and ultimately sell your home fast, all reasons are justified depending on what’s important to you.
-Most folks who choose to sell their homes in San Diego to move out of state are looking for exactly what this study discusses, better quality of life.
+Most folks who choose to sell their homes in San Diego to move out of state are looking for exactly what this study discusses, a better quality of life.
 Find out how “better quality of life” is defined for California homeowners below.

 Things Leading to Homeowners Moving Out of California

-Between 2007 and 2016 alone, a million more people left California than have moved in from elsewhere!
+Between 2007 and 2016 alone, a million more people left California than moved in from elsewhere!
 Where are they going, you ask?
-Well, the majority of people are headed to the sunbelt region of the country where taxes are lower: Texas, Arizona, Nevada and Oregon.
+Well, the majority of people are headed to the sunbelt region of the country where taxes are lower: Texas, Arizona, Nevada, and Oregon.
 Here are some of the reasons why homeowners and other residents are fleeing to other states:

 - Housing problem/cost of living

 - High state taxes (some of the highest in the country)